 In order to enable some new features, the miniDSP may require to be flashed with a new firmware.
-All the required tools and firmware files are already included in the in the installation folder of the latest plug-in starting from 10x10 b5 release.
+All the required tools and firmware files are already included in the in the installation folder of the plug-in.
 So the first step to make sure you have everything you need is to install the new plug-in by logging to the UserDownload section.
 Note that firmware upgrade tools is Windows only at this point of time.
 A mac tool is in the works.

 A warning may be shown during synchronization if you have the incorrect firmware loaded on your platform.

-Once the new plug-in installed, please browse to \\Program Files\\MiniD\\$P\\MiniD\\$P-\8x8\\firmware_tools\\Windows.
+Once the new plug-in installed, please browse to the install folder under Program Files.
 Three files can be found there:

 - Upgrade steps

-- Upgrade Tool excecutable
+- Upgrade Tool executable

 - Firmware file